visika/tesi-magistrale/thesis.typ

 // TODO
 @rossiAnharmonicQuantumFluctuations2016

+The harmonic treatment ignores effects due to anharmonic thermal motion and cell expansion. @reillyUnderstandingRoleVibrations2013

+In the harmonic approximation, supercell phonon calculations show signiﬁcant deviations from the widely used Dulong-Petit law, as noted elsewhere. @reillyUnderstandingRoleVibrations2013

 Assessing predictions of lattice energies requires careful consideration of vibrational, many-body dispersion and exact-exchange contributions. @reillyUnderstandingRoleVibrations2013

+Exact exchange, which is rarely considered in DFT studies of molecular crystals, is shown to have a signiﬁcant contribution to lattice energies, systematically improving agreement between theory and experiment. @reillyUnderstandingRoleVibrations2013

+Hybrid functionals are often not used in the study of cohesive properties of molecular crystals,
+@al-saidiAssessmentVdWTSMethod2012, @otero-de-la-rozaBenchmarkNoncovalentInteractions2012
+largely due to their additional computational cost, which particularly in a plane-wave basis can reach more than an order of magnitude larger than the corresponding semi-local functional. @reillyUnderstandingRoleVibrations2013

 == Research question